 Students use an Internet connection to enter the “classroom,” where the instructor posts lectures, provides resources, asks and answers questions, assigns projects, and assesses progress.
-Students discuss topics by posting comments as if in a traditional classroom.
+Students discuss topics by posting comments.

 Online courses follow the same academic calendar as on-campus courses, with a syllabus organized on a weekly module.
 The first week, students receive basic guidelines about postings and communication and learn how to navigate the virtual classroom.

 Online classes are offered in Graphic and Digital Design, Fashion Design and Fashion Business, Fine Arts and Foundation, and Interior Design and Architecture Studies.

 Register for online classes.
 (Note: Spring 2014 courses open for registration on December 9, 2013.)